-Workers’ compensation coverage is intended to provide the worker with a swift and certain remedy after being injured on the job, without the need to go to court to get medical bills and wage loss paid for.
+Workers’ compensation coverage is intended to provide the worker a swift and certain remedy after being injured on the job without the need to go to court to get medical bills and wage loss paid for.

 The purpose and goals of the Montana Workers’ Compensation system are set out in the statute and are primarily to be cost-effective way to get workers back to work.
 The statute limits benefits for workers and excludes certain types of claims.
 An attorney can be critical in helping the injured person obtain the appropriate compensation under the system, but also to look at other potential claims and sources of recovery since the workers’ compensation statute is limited.
 A Workers Compensation Attorney in Kalispell, MT understands how the court works and what steps need to be taken to get a favorable settlement for a workplace injury.
 Call our qualified and experienced Kalispell Workers Compensation Lawyers at (406) 755-6828 for a Case Evaluation.

 As set out in Montana Code Annotated (MCA) 39-71-105: